 Qualifications and education

-Tim received his JD, cum laude, from the University of Michigan, where he was Contributing Editor to the Law Review, and his BA, cum laude, from Yale University.
+Tim received his JD, cum laude, from the University of Michigan, where he was contributing editor to the Law Review, and his BA, cum laude, from Yale University.
 He is admitted to practice before the United States Supreme Court, in the States of Connecticut and New York, and before the United States District Courts for the Northern and Southern Districts of New York and the Central District of Illinois, and the United States Circuit Court for the Second and Tenth Circuits.
 Tim is a Certified Information Privacy Professional/United States (CIPP/US).